Kids. Rain. Gold Coast. Ideas?

 Get the kids to paint/draw the soggy scene they see outside the windows … or the raindrops on the window.
 Even better, bundle them into the car, find a shelter in an area of natural beauty and paint the view in situ.
 I have children with no interest in art whatsoever but they love the drama of huddling in a covered picnic area with an artist’s sketch pad and a tin of pastels while the rain drenches everything around them.

 Kids love making dens, forts and cubby houses.
 Challenge them to make a waterproof shelter outside in the rain using a selection of materials (tarps, inflatable pool toys, umbrellas, plastics etc).
-Don’t send them out in a hurricane, obviously, but see if they can construct a small refuge that would protect them from the elements … and then serve them afternoon tea in it.
+Don’t send them out in a storm, obviously, but see if they can construct a small refuge that would protect them from the elements … and then serve them afternoon tea in it.

 Make a wet day an ‘Op Shop Day’:

 Get the whole family involved sifting and sorting through old clothes, toys and clutter then take the unwanted pre-loved items to the local charity shop.
 Visit a selection of op shops and let the kids use their pocket money on games, toys and dress-ups that they can enjoy for the rest of the wet day.
-(Of course, this may incur an additional defrag day to declutter the house from the new purchases but at least some cheap entertainment may be derived from the exercise.)
+(Of course, this may incur an additional day to declutter the house from the new purchases but at least some cheap entertainment may be derived from the exercise.)